Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Introduction

+I will assume that readers are familiar with basic aspects of the theory of formal groups as documented in \cite{hazewinkel-book} and I will freely use notation of that book.
+The new idea introduced here is that of a monoid formal group law (Definition~\ref{de:monoid-frml-grp}).
+One dimensional Lubin-Tate formal groups provide non-trivial examples of monoid formal group laws.
+In Theorem~\ref{th:universal-M-formal-group}, I show that for any given commutative monoid $M$ (written multiplicatively), there exists a universal (monoid) $M$-formal group law.
+If the monoid $M$ is $p$-perfect (for some prime number $p$) (this means $m\mapsto m^p$ is an isomorphism of $M$) then one obtains (Theorem~\ref{th:frob-exist}) a Frobenius morphism on the universal object provided by Theorem~\ref{th:universal-M-formal-group}.

-In Theorem~\ref{th:converse-all-ring-structures} I prove that every commutative ring $R$ of characteristic zero (with unity) such that $R^\tr\isom \O^\tr_K$ arises from the universal $\okm$-formal group in a manner prescribed by Proposition~\ref{pr:formal-groups-and-ring-struct} and more importantly that every discrete valuation ring $R$ of characteristic zero with a finite residue field such that $R^\tr\isom \O^\tr_K$ arises from a non-trivial (i.e. not isomorphic to the additive group) $\okm$-formal group and hence in particular from the universal $\okm$-formal group in the manner prescribed by Proposition~\ref{pr:formal-groups-and-ring-struct}. \emph{So one could say that the universal $\okm$-formal group gives rise to all ring structures of interest on $\okm\cup\{ 0\}$}.
+Let $K$ be a $p$-adic field and let $\O_K^\tr$ be the multiplicative monoid of non-zero elements of the ring of integers $\O_K$ of $K$.
+In Theorem~\ref{th:converse-all-ring-structures}, I prove that every commutative ring $R$ of characteristic zero (with unity) such that $R^\tr\isom \O^\tr_K$ arises from the universal $\okm$-formal group in a manner prescribed by Proposition~\ref{pr:formal-groups-and-ring-struct} and more importantly, that every discrete valuation ring $R$ of characteristic zero with a finite residue field such that $R^\tr\isom \O^\tr_K$ arises from a non-trivial (i.e. not isomorphic to the additive group) $\okm$-formal group and hence in particular from the universal $\okm$-formal group in the manner prescribed by Proposition~\ref{pr:formal-groups-and-ring-struct}. \emph{So one could say that the universal $\okm$-formal group gives rise to all ring structures of interest on $\okm\cup\{ 0\}$}.